DOCA NVMe Emulation Application Guide

 The target searches for the

 nvmf_doca_pci_dev_poll_groupentity within the selected poll group.
-If it is not found, this indicates that it is the first queue associated with the specific device managed by this poll group, requiring the creation of a new entity.
+If it is not found, it indicates that this is the first queue associated with the specific device managed by this poll group, necessitating the creation of a new entity.

 nvmf_doca_io) using the attributes and data provided in the command, such as CQ size, CQ ID, CQ address, and CQ MSI-X.